mortar-works/mortar-website/src/site/use-cases/find-digital-help-in-Salford.md

 description: |-
   Salford is our lead partner in the development of our Digital Inclusion Triage Tool.
 The tool is delivering Salford's 'Find Digital Help' service, enabling them to coordinate their network of service providers, promote their local offer, and access the needs of their customers.
 order: 1

 ---

-Find Digital Help is a tailored instance of the Digital Inclusion Triage Tool for Salford City Council.
+'Find Digital Help' is a tailored version of the Digital Inclusion Triage Tool for Salford City Council.
 Alongside tailored communication pages the environment for Salford is comprised of a bespoke combination of product modules.
 This provides Salford with functionality needed to run and expand their local digital inclusion network and resources alongside access for users to our Global API and national directory of digital inclusion resources.

 <section>
   <h2>Modules</h2>